Murder in the First (film)

-Murder in the First is a 1995 American legal drama film, directed by Marc Rocco, written by Dan Gordon, and starring Christian Slater, Kevin Bacon, Gary Oldman, Embeth Davidtz, Brad Dourif, William H. Macy, and R. Lee Ermey.
+Murder in the First is a 1995 American legal drama film, directed by Marc Rocco, written by Dan Gordon, and starring Kevin Bacon, Christian Slater, Gary Oldman, Embeth Davidtz, William H. Macy, R. Lee Ermey, and Brad Dourif.
 It tells the alternate history of a petty criminal named Henri Young who is sent to Alcatraz Federal Penitentiary and later put on trial for murder in the first degree as the lawyer representing him recounts Henri's life and when he represented Henri.
 This film was described on the movie poster as "the case that took down Alcatraz".

-The film was met with mixed reviews where there was some praise for Slater and Bacon's performances.
+The film received a mixed critical response, although Bacon's performance was praised by critics.